awsdocs/ec2-image-builder-user-guide/doc_source/awstoe-verify-sig.md

      -----END PGP PUBLIC KEY BLOCK-----
      ```

-1. At a command prompt in the directory where you saved **awstoe\.gpg**, use the following command to import the awstoe public key into your keyring:
+1. At a command prompt in the directory where you saved **awstoe\.gpg**, use the following command to import the AWSTOE public key into your keyring\.

    ```
    gpg --import awstoe.gpg